75 (Type 162) 1985 - 1992

 2022 Season

 With 8 scores counting to your season total I decided to do just 8 rounds in my first season.
-I kept as local as possible and tried to keep the unecessary mileage to a minimum.
-So we Hillclimbed at Gurston Down, Prescott and Wiscombe Hall and Sprinted at Goodwood (twice), Castle Combe (twice) and Lydden Hill.
+I kept as local as possible and tried to keep the unnecessary mileage to a minimum.
+So we hillclimbed at Gurston Down, Prescott and Wiscombe and sprinted at Goodwood (twice), Castle Combe (twice) and Lydden Hill.

 My biggest satisfaction from the entire season was the fact that I was able to drive the car to every event, compete to a reasonable standard and then get it home in one piece......something a lot of my fellow competitors didn't believe possible (in an Alfa!).